-Today it is socially acceptable for men to be bald.
+Today's world it is socially acceptable for men to be bald.
 In fact, being bald is even connected to such positive attributes ranging from extraordinary intelligence to increased virility.
-For women on the other hand, in most cultures; a full head of luscious hair still is the epitome of feminine beauty and even of female gender identity.
+However, on the other hand, in most cultures; a full head of luscious hair still is the epitome of feminine beauty and even of female gender identity.
 When a woman loses her hair, she may feel like she is losing her identity and often suffers from secret shame.
-This can be a traumatic experience with devastating impact on a woman's self-confidence.
-On top of that, often there is little social and public support and if she is not dealing with a life-threatening disease, a woman’s complaint about losing her hair is often overlooked and downplayed.
+This can be a traumatic experience with devastating impact on a person's self-confidence.
+On top of that, often there is little social and public support and if you are not dealing with a life-threatening disease, people's complaint about losing her hair is often overlooked and downplayed.

 Comments like “There’s worse than that,” “You’ll have to live with it” gurl shave it off rock that bald head, or “It’s no big deal” these words can be demoralizing.
 It is no surprise that 47% of hair loss sufferers would spend their life savings to regain a full head of hair and 60% would rather have more hair than money or friends.

 Even more unfortunately, the medical community also treats the issue of women's hair loss as if it were nonexistent.
 Since hair loss does not appear to be a life threatening “event”, most physicians pay little attention to women's complaints about hair loss and essentially tell their patients that "it's no big deal” and that "you'll just have to live with it.
 When I volunteered with the American Cancer Society initiative “Look Good Feel Better” they only offered synthetic wigs and the general consensus was they (patients) should be glad to have this “free” wig that is offered to them, plus their hair will grow back, eventually!!
 In my time of volunteering I can truly say these women wanted a real natural looking wig.